prem-rg2005/weather-pal/README.md

     4. Helpers: Helper and Utility classes

 ## Known functionality and edge case omissions
 The app is designed in the simplest way without over-engineering solutions.
-Some of the known omissions (which can boost performance) are as follows: -
+Some of the known omissions (which can boost performance) are as follows:

     1. NSCache can be used to cache data for better performance
-    2. Third party libraries such as SDWebImage / Kingfisher (for image caching and optimization), MBProgressHud (activity indicator), etc are omitted on purpose to reduce code complexity
-    3. Light / dark mode UI changes
+    2. Light / dark mode UI changes